 - International Students

-Located in Swiss Cottage, in Camden; a dynamic, artistic area full of theatres, bars, restaurants and art galleries.
-Students have the opportunity to work with top academics and professional practitioners, who come in as guest speakers or to direct or design shows, or work alongside senior students in production teams, or as mentors on projects.
+The Royal Central School of Speech & Drama is located in Swiss Cottage, in Camden – a dynamic, artistic area full of theatres, bars, restaurants and art galleries.
+Students get the opportunity to work with top academics and professional practitioners, who come in as guest speakers or to direct or design shows, or work alongside senior students in production teams, or as mentors on projects.

 Teaching Excellence Framework (TEF)

 TEF Gold is awarded to institutions that consistently deliver outstanding teaching, learning and outcomes for their students.
 Find out more about TEF.

 - Postgraduate 38%